KardiaChain (KAI) Trading Up 0.5% Over Last Week

-KardiaChain (CURRENCY:KAI) traded down 5.9% against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on March 13th.
-KardiaChain has a market capitalization of $105.81 million and approximately $3.57 million worth of KardiaChain was traded on exchanges in the last 24 hours.
-One KardiaChain coin can currently be purchased for $0.0316 or 0.00000083 BTC on popular exchanges.
-In the last week, KardiaChain has traded 0.5% higher against the U.S. dollar.
+KardiaChain (KAI) traded up 4.8% against the US dollar during the 1-day period ending at 13:00 PM Eastern on March 19th.
+KardiaChain has a market capitalization of $114.62 million and $4.39 million worth of KardiaChain was traded on exchanges in the last 24 hours.
+One KardiaChain coin can currently be bought for $0.0342 or 0.00000082 BTC on cryptocurrency exchanges.
+During the last week, KardiaChain has traded 0.5% higher against the US dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.